 International Visa and MasterCard credit cards are generally accepted throughout Namibia.
 Holders of other cards are advised to clarify with a commercial bank whether their card is acceptable in Namibia.
-Please note, however, that many properties are unable to accept American Express cards.
+Please note, however, that many properties are unable to accept American Express or Diners cards.
 Credit cards are not accepted at some fuel filling stations.

 Much of Namibia is part of the great dry deserts of the Namib, which runs along the entire western coastline, and the Kalahari in the east.
 Contrasting with these huge deserts is the sub tropical rainforest area of the far north-east around the Caprivi Strip, and the inland plateau of Central Namibia is characterised by mountains and rocky outcrops.
 Because of these wide geographic variations, the climatic conditions differ immensely as you travel through Namibia.

 The central area around Windhoek is generally cooler, partly due to its elevation at just over 1,600m.
 The rainy season is January to March, and is accompanied by violent thunderstorms and heavy downpours.
 Average summer temperatures are around 30°C, but coupled with the high humidity levels summer in the capital city can be almost unbearable.
 The winter months are more pleasant and comfortable.